 PEWI also provides users with an index to evaluate all indicators on a relative basis.
 To assign an index score for biodiversity, PEWI converts biodiversity points to the index score on a straight-line basis with scores ranging between 0, the lowest score attainable in PEWI, and 100, highest score attainable in PEWI.
 For example, 5.5 biodiversity points in PEWI equals an index score of 55 out of 100.

 The first biodiversity calculation in PEWI considers landscape composition of more natural (non-crop, less managed) vegetation.
-Fisher et al..
-2006 presented 10 guiding principles for biodiversity in agricultural landscapes.
+Fisher et al. 2006 presented 10 guiding principles for biodiversity in agricultural landscapes.
 They concluded that placing large areas into native vegetation “tends to support higher biodiversity than structurally simple or degraded vegetation” (p.
 81).
 More recently, ecologists studying biodiversity in suburban and rural landscapes have developed and tested countryside biogeography frameworks that predict the ability of agricultural landscapes to support biodiversity, if managed appropriately for habitat and if species have access to proximate reserve areas of native vegetation such as forests (Mendenhall et al., 2014).
 We classified three land-use types offered in the PEWI model as structurally complex, more natural vegetation: conservation forest, prairie, and wetland.
 Users receive between 0 and 4 biodiversity points based on the amount of the watershed in natural vegetation (Table S4).

 Fischer et al. (2006) noted that “a matrix that has a similar vegetation structure to patches of native vegetation (i.e. that has a low contrast) will supply numerous benefits to ecosystem functioning” (p.
 81).
 Additionally, less natural perennial land uses may provide habitat for different species, particularly when, as Fahrig et al. (2011) described, “production areas have structural similarities to extant natural areas in the same landscape” (p.
 107).
 Accordingly, in addition to natural vegetation, we allocated biodiversity points to agricultural land-uses that better support wildlife richness and abundance compared to conventionally row-cropped systems.
 To conceptualize our model, we adapted to PEWI a framework that categorizes suitability of agricultural bioenergy landscapes to support wildlife richness and abundance according to two gradients: levels of agricultural inputs and plant diversity (Schulte et al., 2013).
 Like Schulte et al., (2013), we categorized land use as supporting low or high diversity and as using low or high inputs.
 Additionally, we designed the PEWI biodiversity model to award points for each land use with high-diversity and/or low-input land uses relative to a conventional row-cropped system.
 The point system has a hierarchical structure that awards greater overall points to land-use types that incorporate relatively higher diversity and lower inputs.